Trauma Therapy in NYC that goes beyond coping

 By tuning into physical sensations, we help your nervous system settle and feel more regulated

 You don’t have to commute to get support.
-I offer online therapy for New York clients, making it easier to access care that fits into your life.
+I provide online therapy for New York clients, making it easier to access care that fits into your life.

-Schedule a consultation to see if this feels like the right fit for you.
+Schedule a free consultation to see if this feels like the right fit for you.